saltyorg/docs/docs/saltbox/install/install.md

         The simplest possible case is:

         1. Set up a Google Project and OAuth Credential file if you don't already have one.
-        This process is described [here](../../reference/google-project-setup.md)  You will need the ID and Secret from that process in step 3 below.
+        This process is described [here](../../reference/google-project-setup.md).
+You will need the ID and Secret from that process in step 3 below.
 That link takes you to one step in a multi-step process.
 Don't continue to follow that.
 Follow the steps on that page and then come back here.
-        2. Create a Shared Drive in the Google Web UI.
+        2. Create a Shared Drive in the Google Web UI. [optional] If you don't want to use a shared drive, skip this step, but know that some pieces of saltbox [notably drive monitoring in autoscan] won't work.
-        This process is described [here](../../reference/guides/google-shared-drive.md)  If your Google account doesn't let you create shared drives, it's not the type af account we are assuming, and other things may not work as well.
+        This process is described [here](../../reference/guides/google-shared-drive.md).
+If your Google account doesn't let you create shared drives, it's not the type af account we are assuming, and other things may not work as well.
         3. Create an rclone remote with those credentials.
-        This process is described [here](../../reference/guides/rclone-remote.md)
+        This process is described [here](../../reference/guides/rclone-remote.md).

         Note: that mentions shared drives since that's our recommendation.
 If you want to point that remote at My Drive you can of course do so.